 - 18.1 TLP Life Coaches must participate in a basic certification training provided by the state IL Program Manager.
-Training covers independent living policies, ACLSA and other requirements of the program.6 - 18.2 TLP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
-This requirement may also be met by meeting individually with the regional ILC to staff the youth in the TLP. - 18.3 Life coaches must have a plan for each youth and have at least bi-monthly sessions with youth.
+Training covers Independent Living policies, Casey Life Skills Assessment (CLSA) and other requirements of the program. - 18.2 TLP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
+This requirement may also be met by meeting individually with the regional ILC or DFCS Case Manager to staff the youth. - 18.3 Life Coaches must have a written plan for each youth includes at least bi monthly face-to-face sessions with youth.
 The Life Coach plan may be a separate document or incorporated into the TLP ISP.
+Life Coaches must utilize the results of the youth's ACLSA in the development of the TLP ISP and Life Coaching plan. - 18.4 Life Coaches must participate in at least twenty-four (24) hours of annual training.
+At least twelve (12) hours should be directly related to work with teens including understanding developmental needs of adolescents and strengths based assessments.